-Machado Meyer is not just a big name in the Brazilian market, it is a matriarch.
+Machado Meyer is not just a big name in the Brazilian legal profession, it is a matriarch.
 Some of the major firms in this competitive market were born directly from Machado Meyer’s extremely productive talent factory, which says something about the calibre of lawyers here.
 The firm has a leading reputation across a wide range of practice areas, both transactional and non-transactional.
 It has built up an enviable track record advising international investors from a wide variety of sectors.
-There is particularly strong expertise in areas such as infrastructure, banking, tax, antitrust and M&A.
+There is particularly strong expertise in areas such as infrastructure, banking, tax, labour antitrust and M&A.

 The firm’s headquarters are in São Paulo, but has offices in Rio de Janeiro, Brasília and Belo Horizonte.
 It also has a presence in New York.